 Before you become a parent, there are lots of things you think you’ll never do.
 You see parents do and say things and you laugh and think “I’m definitely not doing that when I have kids!”

 Oh, but how you change when you ACTUALLY have a child.
-You become a smug, over-enthusiastic, excitable mess who knows no boundaries when it comes to certain topics.
+You become a smug, over-enthusiastic, excitable mess who knows no boundaries when it comes to certain topics, like potty training girls, for example.
 I’m sure the lady sitting next to you on the train really needed to know your 50 hour labour.
 And the man serving you nappies in Asda probably didn’t want to know about your baby’s frequent poo explosions!

 I’m holding my hands up and admitting – I’m one of those parents.
 I’m an over-sharer.
 I have no boundaries.
 Why do you think I started this blog?!

 Here are my Top Ten Things I Said I’d Never Do: